jobafash/pettysave-backend-assessment/README.md

 ### Duration

-Deadline for submission is contained in the email sent to you
+Deadline for submission is Friday 26th March, 2021.

 ## Submission

 - Fork this repository.
 - Attempt the test using the specifications above.
 You are at liberty to add some features you feel might be missing—Go wild😉!
 - When you are done, submit a pull request.
+- Good luck💪